 Right about this time of year is when the requests start flowing in.
-Family and friends make plans to stay with you for the holidays, and before you know it, your place is totally booked until 2014.
+Family and friends make plans to stay with you for the holidays, and before you know it, your place is totally booked until 2015.
 As stressful as it can be, playing hostess is a pretty special job.
 You don't just want them to have a good experience though — you want them to have a fabulous one that rivals the vibe of the Ritz.
-Ahead, check out tips on how to go that extra mile and win the "best hostess ever" award.
+Ahead, check out tips on how to go that extra mile and win the "best host ever" award.
 Just be warned that once the word gets out, you may have even more visitors knocking at your door!

 - Come up with a solid preplan: Hosting starts before your guests even arrive!
 Stock your fridge with snacks they'll enjoy, buy their favorite bottle of wine, ask if they have any allergies to scents or fabrics, and make reservations at your favorite restaurant before it's booked up.
 Don't forget to give them detailed directions on how to get to your place if you can't pick them up.